VAT on Services Outside UK: Learn the VAT Rules for Services That Take Place Outside the UK.

 You Buy Goods From a Country Outside the EU

-Whether you’re VAT registered, or not, you’ll have to pay VAT on any goods bought from countries outside the EU.
+Whether you’re VAT registered, or not, you’ll have to pay VAT on any goods or supplies bought from countries outside the EU.
 These are called imports and UK VAT rates apply.
 The bonus of being VAT registered is that you can then reclaim this ‘outside purchase’ as input tax on your tax return.

 You Buy Services From Another Outside Country